 Lent is the season of repentance, confession, and penance.
-In Matthew 3:8 St. John the Baptist told the Pharisees and Sadducees who were coming to him for the baptism for the repentance of sins: Produce good fruit as evidence of your repentance, and St. Paul said, I preached the need to repent and turn to God and to do works giving evidence of repentance.
+In Matthew 3:8, St. John the Baptist told the Pharisees and Sadducees who were coming to him for a ritual cleansing for the repentance of sins: Produce good fruit as evidence of your repentance, and St. Paul said, I preached the need to repent and turn to God and to do works giving evidence of repentance.

-During the 40 days of Lent we are called to deep soul-searching and to an examination of conscience to seek out the sin in our lives.
-We are called to confess our transgressions and to offer up our sincere desire to right the wrongs we have done.
-Through the Sacrament of Penance and Reconciliation, we seek to obtain pardon through God's mercy for the sins committed against Him and against our brothers and sisters in the human family.
+During the forty days of Lent, God calls us to deep soul-searching and an examination of conscience to seek out the sin in our lives so we can confess our transgressions and to offer up our sincere desire to right the wrongs we have done.
+Through the Sacrament of Penance and Reconciliation, we seek to obtain pardon through God's mercy for the sins committed against Him and our brothers and sisters in the human family.

-In Matthew 5:24 teaching the New Covenant Law of love, Jesus told those who desired to follow Him, before they offered praise and worship to God they must leave your gift there at the altar, go first and be reconciled with your brother, and then come and offer your gift.
-And Paul admonished the Christians of the Church at Corinth to renounce sin, to confess personal sins, and to turn back to God'to live as a holy people because a Holy Father deserves holy children who serve the other children in the human family as elder brothers and sister and who are role models of holiness: So we are ambassadors for Christ, as if God were appealing through us.
+In Matthew 5:24, teaching the New Covenant Law of love, Jesus told those who desired to follow Him that before they offered praise and worship to God, to "leave your gift there at the altar, go first and be reconciled with your brother, and then come and offer your gift."
+And St. Paul admonished the Christians of the Church at Corinth to renounce all sinful acts, to confess personal sins, and turn back to God.
+We must live in holiness because a Holy Father deserves holy children who serve the other children in the human family as elder brothers and sisters as role models of righteousness.
+St. Paul wrote: So we are ambassadors for Christ, as if God were appealing through us.
 We implore you on behalf of Christ, be reconciled to God.
 For our sake he made him to be sin who did not know sin, so that we might become the righteousness of God in him (2 Corinthians 5:20).

-In this 40-day journey to holiness, we are called to recommit ourselves to live the Law of the New Covenant in loving God and our brothers, keeping in mind His warning: Therefore, we aspire to please him, whether we are at home or away.
-For we must all appear before the judgment seat of Christ, so that each one may receive recompense, according to what he did in the body, whether good or evil (Matthew 5:9-10), and we must remember Jesus' command in the Sermon on the Mount to show our love for God by showing His love for those in need through our almsgiving, and through exercising discipline over the material world in favor of spiritual gifts through the spiritual practice of fasting united to prayer (Matthew chapter 6).
+In this 40-day journey to holiness, the Lord calls us to recommit ourselves to live the Law of the New Covenant in loving God and our brothers, keeping in mind His warning: Therefore, we aspire to please him, whether we are at home or away.
+For we must all appear before the judgment seat of Christ, so that each one may receive recompense, according to what he did in the body, whether good or evil (Matthew 5:9-10).
+We must remember Jesus' command in the Sermon on the Mount to show our love for God by demonstrating His love for those in need through our almsgiving and exercising discipline over the material world in favor of spiritual gifts through the spiritual practice of fasting united to prayer (Matthew chapter 6).

 THE THIRD SUNDAY OF LENT

-During a scrutiny rite, the "elect" step forward with their godparents, bow their heads or kneel, and everyone in church prays for them that they may experience this same "Passover."
-We pray that they experience "passing over" into the truth of the Gospel of salvation, into a spiritual vision to sustain them on their faith journey, and in the Sacrament of Baptism, a "passing over" by dying to sin and into re-birth in the new life in the risen Savior, Christ Jesus.
+During a scrutiny rite, the "elect" step forward with their godparents, bow their heads or kneel, and everyone in the assembly prays for them that they may experience this same "Passover."
+We pray that they experience "passing over" into the truth of the Gospel of salvation, into a spiritual vision to sustain them on their faith journey, and in the Sacrament of Baptism, a "passing over" by dying to sin and to rebirth in the new life in the risen Savior, Christ Jesus.

 The Fourth Sunday of Lent is Laetare Sunday.
-Every Mass has an entrance antiphon which is a sentence or two (usually from the Scriptures) that can be sung at the beginning of Mass.
-In the old days each Mass had a title.
+Every Mass has an entrance antiphon, which is a sentence or two (usually from the Scriptures) sung at the beginning of Mass.
+There was a time when each Mass had a title.
 The title came from the first word (in Latin) of the day's antiphon.
 The antiphon for the Fourth Sunday of Lent is from the 66th chapter of the Book of Isaiah and begins, Rejoice, Jerusalem!
 Come together, you who love her.
 In Latin, one of the words used for "rejoice" is laetare, which gives the title Laetare Sunday to this Lenten Mass.
-On this day, on the Fourth Sunday of Lent, we are halfway to Easter.
+On the Fourth Sunday of Lent, we are halfway to Easter.
 We rejoice because we are halfway home.

-The readings for the fourth Sunday focus on reconciliation in the story of the Prodigal Son, which can be seen as a story of Israel, the firstborn son and the Gentile nations as the younger sons who were called back into covenant with God.
-And yet, it is the story of every believer who squanders the Father's birthright of baptism.
-When becoming lost in sin, we cut ourselves off from our Father, but He is always ready to welcome us back, to forgive us as the father forgives the prodigal son, and to share His life with us'to tell us as the father told the prodigal son "Everything I have is yours."
+The readings for the fourth Sunday focus on hope and reconciliation.
+It is the story of every believer who squanders the Father's birthright of eternal salvation.
+When becoming lost in sin, we cut ourselves off from our Father, but He is always ready to welcome us back, to forgive us, and to share His life with us.

 THE FIFTH SUNDAY OF LENT

-The liturgy of Lent this month focuses on the God of the Exodus.
-The Psalm of the 5th Sunday tells us God is a mighty and gracious God, who in faithfulness to His covenant has done "great things" for His people.
-Both the Psalm and the first reading look back on Israel's Exodus experience, however, we can see in the Exodus of Israel out of slavery in Egypt a pattern of the events in which Jesus the Messiah will lead a new Exodus.
+The liturgy of Lent this month focuses on God's works in the Exodus.
+The Psalm of the 5th Sunday tells us God is a mighty and gracious God who, in faithfulness to His covenant, has done "great things" for His people.
+Both the Psalm and the first reading look back on Israel's Exodus experience.
+However, we can see in the Exodus of Israel out of slavery in Egypt a pattern of the events in which Jesus the Messiah will lead a new Exodus.
 Jesus is the new Moses, liberating His covenant people from slavery to sin and death and bringing them to the Promised Land of Heaven!
-This new Exodus was made possible through the death and resurrection of Jesus Christ, our Savior'the event we solemnly remember and then celebrate on the 7th Sunday of Lent.
+This new Exodus was made possible through the death and resurrection of Jesus Christ, our Savior.
+It is the event we solemnly remember and celebrate on the 7th Sunday.

 THE SIXTH SUNDAY OF LENT